habitat-sh/habitat/www/source/tutorials/getting-started-next-steps.html.md

 # You've learned a lot, so what's next?

 Thanks for taking some time to get hands-on with Habitat.
-We hope you're beginning to feel comfortable enough with the tooling that you can begin placing your apps in a natural habitat of their own.
+We hope you're beginning to feel comfortable enough with the tooling that you can begin placing your apps in a natural Habitat of their own.

 In this tutorial you learned how to...